Improving opinion writing at EY

 ‘The way people are educated to write by academia means there’s a lot of deductive writing, which takes a long time to get to the point.
 There is a lot of descriptive writing, waffle and technical language, which almost disguises clarity of thought,’ explains Simon Rhodes, Associate Director at EY.

 Emphasis Emphasis designed a training programme that focused on how to express a strong opinion and influence readers, but remain succinct.
 It included techniques for creating an attention-grabbing introduction and a concise, powerful executive summary, and examined how to present technical information effectively to a non-technical, strategic audience.
 A series of six-monthly follow-up reviews reinforced the training.

 Reports with attitude – and impact

-Aside from improving writing skills, the training has given Ernst & Young analysts the tools to think clearly, as the methods encourage them to focus on their key messages.
+Aside from improving writing skills, the training has given EY analysts the tools to think clearly, as the methods encourage them to focus on their key messages.

 ‘Where people have been trained and kept it up, the improvement has been vast.
 In my team, success is measured in terms of impact.
 We produce a lot of insightful reports that have been picked up by the press.
 Last year we had 78 press articles from my unit alone,’ says Simon.

 The follow-up sessions have ensured analysts keep on thinking about clarity and precision of writing style.
 ‘I was impressed with the ongoing coaching.
 You go on a course and you think it’s brilliant, but then you don’t do anything with it in the future.
 There was a whole coaching process where Emphasis would review written work and give feedback,’ says Simon.

 EY continue to see good business writing as a core company value, and continue to trust Emphasis as their preferred supplier to train them in how to achieve it.